By Nentapmun Gomwalk

 The biggest part of ourselves that comes into play here is the Superego.
 According to the renowned psychologist, Sigmund Freud, the superego is the part of ourselves that acts as a moral judge in comparison to the other parts of our personality (The id and the ego).
 This “moral judge” is what dictates to us right and wrong.
 This judgment, however, may find its roots in sources that are not always true.
 The superego provides a self-corrective rationale for improving our personal shortcomings, but if not actively monitored or controlled, the superego can spiral into a hateful and destructive belittlement of our very own selves.

 British psychotherapist Adam Philips writes, “Self-criticism, when it isn’t useful in the way any self-correcting approach can be, is self-hypnosis.
 It is judgment as a spell, or curse, not as conversation; it is an order, not a negotiation; it is dogma, not over-interpretation” (Popova).
-This sort of dogmatic tyranny eventually trumps our own happiness, leaving nothing but dissatisfaction, depression and constant displeasure with oneself.
+This sort of dogmatic tyranny eventually trumps our own happiness, leaving nothing but dissatisfaction, depression and constant displeasure with ourselves.
 Happiness as a value is constantly being underrated in our society, but it is ultimately a major determinant of our quality of life.

 Self-criticism is an important tool for navigating life and our everyday environment.
 When we notice the superego driving us towards false truths about ourselves and unhappiness, it is important to steer ourselves towards a more positive attitude and real interpretations of ourselves.
 Because it is a component of ourselves that we can never do away with, it is better that we learn to notice red flags or patterns of negative self-criticism and carry ourselves out of that pit.
 We are all beings inflicted eternally with doubt, uncertainty and dire predictions for our future but there are a few ways to deal with our inner self-critic.